 "75 patients demonstrated IB (35 with and 40 without UB).
 Almost all patients imitated the examiner starting with the first gesture. [.....]
 All gesture sequences were imitated without surprise: the patients tried to follow as best they could the order they thought they had to obey.
 No patient ever forgot a detail of gestural sequence (eg. when lighting a candle, he would always blow the match out).
 If the gestures were not easy to perform, the patient adapted himself perfectly to overcome the difficulties.
 Male patients even imitated such socially unacceptable gestures as using a urinal, or urinating against a wall, in front of 20 or 30 people.
 Some of them smiled when imitating unusual gestures (kneeling as if to receive a blessing or putting on eyeglasses when already wearing some).
 Several patients refused to imitate.
 They indicated that they considered the gesture ridiculous, or did not want to perform it (eg. a patient who wore a wig refused to comb his hair)."
 (Lhermitte, Pillon, and Serdaru, 1986, p328.)

-forces.
-When the frontal lobes are damaged, however, the inhibition stops,
+between these two forces.
+When the frontal lobes are damaged, however, the

-leaving the parietal lobe accordingly oversensitive to external stimuli.
+inhibition stops, leaving the parietal lobe accordingly oversensitive to

 The late 1980s then saw the sorting tasks being challenged.
 Anderson, Damasio, Jones, and Tranel (1991) compared frontal (n=49) and non-frontal (n=24) performance on the WCST, and found that "the WCST alone should not be used to group brain-damaged subjects into 'frontal' and 'nonfrontal' groups" (p920).
 This is not to say that the frontal lobes are not involved in the sorting process, merely that "performance on a multifaceted cognitive task such as the WCST will necessarily involve the coordinated interaction of multiple and separate brain regions" (p920).
 Shallice and Burgess (1991) agree, arguing that more lifelike "multiple subgoal tasks" are the best means of establishing ability in life-like situations.
 All too often, they point out, the "relevant tests" are not applied.
 When preparing a meal, for example, one has in real life to consider not just the isolated merits of a particular menu, but also the practical issues of availability of ingredients, available time, etc. Far better, therefore, if testing tapped into the "many minor decisions" which everyday living typically consists of, and especially those which need to be "undertaken in parallel with other activities" (p728).
 Shallice and Burgess then report three case studies where the standard battery of tests was supplemented by two new tests, the "Six Element" (SE) Test [glossary] and the "Multiple Errands" (ME) Test [glossary], before concluding as follows .....